 Aside from premature withdrawals, the outstanding amount can also be released in the event of a subscriber’s death.
 The nominee is also entitled to an additional amount, which is equal to the average of three years of PF balance preceding such event.
 However, such an additional amount cannot exceed Rs.60,000.

 As per GPF part final withdrawal rules, the subscriber should have been in service for 5 years or more for such additional benefits.

 Apart from these, subscribers are entitled to the full amount upon retirement or superannuation.

-The balance on GPF earns interest throughout.
+The GPF balance earns interest throughout.
 The Central Government revises such rate from time to time.
-For the period between 1st April and 30th June 2020, this rate had been set at 7.1%.
+For the recent quarter, this rate had been set at 7.1%.

 The General Provident Fund is one of the most lucrative savings instruments for its tax benefits.
 The contributions made, interest accrued, and returns received are tax-exempt under Section 80C of the ITA, 1961.

 Government employees that are Indian residents are eligible.

 You can make an advance withdrawal any number of times in your career.

 If you want, you can retain your GPF accumulation with the Government.